 An appropriations rider contained in the fiscal year 2015, 2016, 2017, 2018, 2019, 2020 and 2021 Consolidated Appropriations Acts (formerly known as the "Rohrabacher-Farr Amendment"; now known as the "Rohrabacher-Blumenauer Amendment" and currently proposed for the next appropriations rider as the "Joyce Amendment", referred to herein as the "Amendment") provides budgetary constraints on the federal government's ability to interfere with the implementation of state-based medical cannabis laws.
-The Ninth Circuit Court of Appeals and other courts have interpreted the language to mean that the DOJ cannot expend funds to prosecute state-law-abiding medical cannabis operators complying strictly with state medical cannabis laws.
+The Ninth Circuit Court of Appeals and other courts have interpreted the language to mean that the DOJ cannot expend funds to prosecute state-lawabiding medical cannabis operators complying strictly with state medical cannabis laws.
 The Amendment prohibits the federal government from using congressionally appropriated funds to prevent states from implementing their own medical cannabis laws.
 Previously the Amendment was extended until December 8, 2018, as part of the passage of an emergency aid package.
-The Amendment has now been renewed and is effective through September 30, 2021.
+The Amendment has now been renewed and is effective through September 30, 2022.
 Through his signing statement, former President Trump reiterated that the Department of Justice may not use any funds to prevent implementation of medical cannabis laws by various States and territories, and "I will treat this provision consistent with the President's constitutional responsibility to faithfully execute the laws of the United States."
 Continued reauthorization of the Amendment is predicated on future political developments and cannot be guaranteed.
 If the Amendment expires, federal prosecutors could prosecute even state-compliant medical cannabis operators for conduct within the five-year statute of limitations.
 The Amendment does not protect state legal adult-use cannabis businesses and the DOJ may spend funds to prosecute persons that are operating in accordance with state adult use cannabis laws.
-However, the United States Congress also passed the Blumenauer-McClintock-Norton-Lee Amendment which would provide legal protectio
+However, the United States Congress also passed the Blumenauer-McClintock-Norton-Lee Amendment which would provide legal protection for all state legal cannabis activities.
+It is unclear whether the amendment language will be included in the Senate appropriations language.
+Various other pieces of legislation have been introduced by members of Congress that would legalize cannabis at a federal level, although it is uncertain if any of the proposed bills will gain any traction.
+Most recently the United States House of Representatives passed the Marijuana Opportunity Reinvestment and Expungement Act ("MORE"), but it is expected to be stalled in the United States Senate.